hanna-ry/java-workshop/index.md

 Collections.shuffle(cards);
 ```

 Next, we'll go through the array and add every card to the game frame, set the icon to null (so that the cards will be empty at the start of the game), and then we'll add a *listener* to each card.
 Since we are using swing components, the listener method is
 built in.
-It allows us to tell java that we want the computer to listen for a click of the button.
+It allows us to tell java that we want the application to listen for a click of the button.
 When the button is clicked, the listener method will be called:

 ```
 for(Card card : cards) {